microchip-pic-avr-examples/pic16f13145-quadrature-decoder-timers-mplab-mcc/README.md

 ## Concept

 This application showcases the capabilities of the CLB peripheral by creating a logic circuit that decodes the waveforms from a rotary encoder.
-The circuit has two inputs, the phase signals from the encoder, and outputs two signals, one corresponding to the clockwise detection and one corresponding to the counterclockwise detection.
-Each time a tick is detected, a one clock cycle pulse is generated on the corresponding output line (clockwise or counterclockwise).
+Each time a clockwise or counterclockwise condition is detected, one clock cycle pulse is generated on the corresponding output line (clockwise or counterclockwise).
 The output signals are routed as clock sources for TMR0 and TMR1, the timers being used to count the ticks.
+The total numbers of encoder increments is obtained by subtracting the values read from timers.
 The decoder circuit implementation is figured in the picture below:

 <br><img src="images/clb_full_circuit.png" width="800">